Heribert17/PureBasic_libraries/README.md

 HF_Windows:    Windows spezific functione, Output and time functions

 HF_WPDLib:     Access to the Windows WPD API to access MTP devices (smartphones, MP3 player, etc.)

+The folder Unittest contains some simple routines to check functionallity.